Fioredicampagna/Hyp2021-AMMS-Project/README.md

 Person Code: 10787841&nbsp;
 Mail: matteo.merz@mail.polimi.it

 Contribution: Worked on TheHeader, TheFooter and TheBreadcrumbs components, worked on design and implementation of all-product page, product-detail page, contact-us page, worked on default layout.
 Worked on DB design and content fetching with rest APIs.
 Worked on title and metas of all pages, worked on company logo and favicon.
 Worked on design and implementation of nuxt store.
-Worked on CSS and responsivness of all components and all pages, worked on graphic consistency around pages.
+Worked on CSS and responsivness of all components and all pages, worked on graphic consistency among pages.

 #### 3. Morkoc Berk